gf3/sandbox/README.md

-The major drawback to this approach is that it either requires the user to build the `sandbox` locally from source (which requires the user to have the rust build tools onhand) or pre-built binaries for every platform would need to be provided.
+The major drawback to this approach is that it either requires the user to build the `sandbox` locally from source (which requires the user to have the rust build tools onhand) or provide pre-built binaries for every platform would need to be provided.
 In order to make things a little more seamless for users, we've opted to provided pre-built binaries for the following platforms:

 - Linux x86_64
 - MacOS arm64